 Press coverage of the 2011 event.

 The style of the map used for this year's event will be very similar to one used in 2011.
 Checkpoint placement will again be mostly easy and moderate, with a small number being technically hard and very hard.
-There will be less checkpoints in all.
-A number of foot-division checkpoints will be shared with the bike course, and will be on trails.
-All of the bike checkpoints will be on trails, including some that are quite far out there and that won't be used for the foot teams.
+There will be fewer checkpoints in all.
+All of the checkpoints will be off trail.

 Travel and Accommodations

-The directions to the start are here.
-Other locations—the camp and the foot-division finish—will remain secret until the event.
+The directions to the start and finish are here.
+The locations of the camp will remain secret until the event.
 The closest airports are San José International, 54 miles to Bell's Gate, and Monterey Peninsula, also 54 miles; San Francisco, Oakland, and Modesto airports are also valid options.
 Gilroy Transit Center is reliably reachable by public transit, with buses running every 15 minutes on a weekday; it is a viable location as a pick-up point, but is quite remote from the park.
 Gilroy cabbies are great and taxis will take you to the park, but it'll be quite expensive.

 We recommend Hertz, an Orienteering USA partner, for car rentals.
 By booking through this link, you will be supporting U.S. orienteering and rogaining.
 Our discount code will be displayed on the reservations page.